ucsdwcsng/wiros_csi_node/README.md

 You can switch the channel/bandwidth/MAC filter on the fly by calling the service `csi_node/configure_csi`.
 It can be done either from the command line (type `rosservice call /csi_node/configure_csi` and triple-tab to get the command line format suggested) or programatically via the rosservice API.

 ### Automatic
 If you are deploying the node on a mobile platform it may be useful to programatically switch channels to gather information about a large number of devices in the environment.
-We have provided an additional node, `ap_scanner`, which uses your computer's wlan card to intermittently scan for APs and publishes an TODO [`AccessPoints`](TODO:ADD LINK TO FINAL REPO) message sorted by signal strength.
+We have provided an additional node, `ap_scanner`, which uses your computer's WiFi card to intermittently scan for APs and publishes an [`AccessPoints`](https://github.com/ucsdwcsng/rf_msgs/blob/main/msg/AccessPoints.msg) message sorted by signal strength.
 The `csi_node` can be configured to try to listen to the strongest AP via the `lock_topic` argument.
 This will interrupt your device's wifi connectivity.
 You can also publish your own `AccessPoints` messages to switch channels.

 ```
 rosrun nexmon_csi_ros ap_scanner _iface:=INTERFACE _period:=SCANPERIOD _topic:=PUBLISHTOPIC